 Professionals in healthcare regulatory affairs work in an environment of constantly changing legal, technical and scientific requirements.
-We need to undertake continuing professional development (CPD) to ensure that we remain safe and effective in our daily practice.
+They need to undertake continuing professional development (CPD) to ensure that they remain safe and effective in their daily practice.

 A strong personal programme of continuing professional development, properly recorded, will also build your confidence and credibility at work and give you an evidence base for appraisals.

 TOPRA members can record their progress using the TOPRA CPD tool.
 [Log-in required]